PaperTiger/figma-plugins/README.md

 **Dark UI Plugin**
 - [NEW] Better and improved color palette
-- [NEW] Now the Canvas's Background color will change when the plugin is activated
+- [NEW] Now the File's Background color will change when the plugin is activated and the Canvas selected
 - [IMPROVEMENT] Better browser support
 - [FIX] A lot of bug fixes